-Quite simply, customer expectations are a constant moving target.
+Quite simply, customer expectations are a moving target.
 As much as you’d like to dictate what your customers should expect from you, they will likely have something different in mind.
 Customer feedback helps you identify points of friction in your customer journey and therefore anticipate and manage customer expectations more efficiently.

-2. Find out what your team knows
+2. Find out what your agents know

 3. Experience the customer journey firsthand

 If possible, try to experience your brand’s customer support journey firsthand.
-This often serves as a big eye-opener for business owners as it an authentic opportunity to identify possible problems in your current processes.
+This often serves as a big eye-opener for business owners as it is an authentic opportunity to identify possible problems in your current processes.
 It can also show you how your own customer journey stacks up against your competition.